Design & Technology

 DT is an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
-They acquire a broad range of subject knowledge and draw upon knowledge from other areas of the curriculum such as mathematics, science, engineering, computing and art.
+They acquire a broad range of subject knowledge and draw upon knowledge from other areas of the curriculum such as Mathematics, Science, Engineering, Computing and Art.
 Pupils learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
-High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of the nation, preparing them for life after education.
+High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of the nation, preparing them for the future.

 Our curriculum has been designed to develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.